UltraStar-Deluxe/USDX/README.md

   [Controller]
   Joypad=On

-- To Enable 4 to 6 player mode 2 screens are needed.
+- To enable 2 or 3 player each on 2 screens,
-  Disable the full screen mode, extend your desktop horizontally and set the resolution to fill one screen.
+  disable the full screen mode, extend your desktop horizontally and set the resolution to fill one screen.
-  Add to Config.ini:
-  [Graphics]
-  Screens=2
+  Then, in the config.ini set Screens=2

 - Press Alt + F[1..12] in NameScreen to save the name of a player Press F[1..12] to load the name of a player